Skip to Main Content

-Special Education
+The Special Education Department

+San Juan Board of Cooperative Education Services

 The Montezuma-Cortez School District is part of the San Juan Board of Cooperative Educational Services (SJBOCES).

-SJBOCES works with eight school districts in southwest Colorado — Archuleta (Pagosa Springs), Bayfield, Dolores, Dolores County (Dove Creek), Ignacio, Mancos, Montezuma-Cortez, and Silverton — to provide specialized educational services for all students.
+SJBOCES works with eight school districts in southwest Colorado — Archuleta (Pagosa Springs), Bayfield, Dolores, Dolores County (Dove Creek), Ignacio, Mancos, Silverton, and Montezuma-Cortez..

 SJBOCES employs more than 90 professionals in such fields as audiology, speech therapy, physical and occupational therapy, assistive technology, psychology, social work, and other disciplines.
+The district and SJBOCES work as a team in the schools to provide special educational services.
+It is not uncommon to see them in our buildings and we appreciate the services they help us to provide.

-Learn more at:
+Learn more at: https://www.sjboces.org/

 Use the tabbed section below to learn more:

-Levels of intervention and educational support
+Levels of Intervention and Educational Support

 Teachers will closely monitor student progress resulting from these educational changes to be sure that the changes are effective for each student.
 Teachers will share those results with the student’s parents/guardians regularly.
 The results again will be used to determine whether a strategy or intervention needs to be changed to better support student learning.

-TIER 1 – Continuum of interventions available to all students
+Tier 1 – Continuum of Interventions (Available to All Students)

 Initially, schools check for overall academic and behavioral achievement through regularly administered universal screening, district, and state assessments.
 We use these assessment results to identify those students who need more or different opportunities to address either an area of weakness or an area of exceptional strength.